(Excerpt from the book, “AntiChrist Emerging: the surge of anti-Semitism”)

 “Nowhere in the world is the NAR theology singularly more dangerous than in Israel…The Movement has its claws in seemingly every country in the world.”

-Rather than love for Israel as God’s Chosen People, NAR wishes to conform Israel to an unbiblical image, position, purpose, and destiny.
+Rather than love and support for Israel as God’s Chosen People, NAR wishes to conform Israel to an unbiblical image, position, purpose, and destiny.
 That is not love—that is manipulation.
 Is it any different than what classic Replacement Theology activists would do?
-Is the result any different than what the Palestinian Christians would impose if they could bring Israel down to just another nation of Abraham’s children?
+Is the result any different than what the Palestinian Christians would impose if they could reduce Israel to just another nation of Abraham’s children?

-The NAR may even appeal to the large secular populace of Israel.
+The NAR is growing in appeal to a large populace of Israel.
 The allure is spirituality without commitment, righteousness without relationship, riches, comfort, power, and blessings galore.
 And why wouldn’t secular Israelis accept NAR?
-If their adherence facilitates a Judaic Dominionist Utopia,it is certainly of no imposition to their nightlife and does not impede their thirst for pleasure.
+If their adherence facilitates a Judaic Dominionist Utopia, it is certainly of no imposition to their nightlife and does not impede their thirst for pleasure.

-In the next section we will understand how dangerously close NAR is to accomplishing their goal and report on one of the major leaders of their quest to conquer Israel.
+In the next section we will understand how dangerously close NAR is to accomplishing their goal and report on one of the major leaders of the quest to conquer and morph Israel into a NAR drone and a pawn of the False Prophet.

 End of Part One – click for Part Two